gasparka/thesis/docs/pyha.rst

     >>> Sfix(0.3424, left=0, right=-4)
     0.3125 [0:-4]

-Default FP type in Pyha is ``Sfix(left=0, right=-17)``, that is capable of representing numbers between [-1;1] with 0.000007629 resolution.
-This format is chosen because it is 18 bits and fits into common FPGA DPS blocks :cite:`cycloneiv` and it can represent normalized numbers.
+Default FP type in Pyha is ``Sfix(left=0, right=-17)``, it represents numbers between [-1;1] with resolution of 0.000007629.
+This format is chosen because it fits into common FPGA DPS blocks (18 bit signals :cite:`cycloneiv`) and it can represent normalized numbers.

 General recommendation is to keep all the inputs and outputs of the block in the default type.